Friday, October 31, 2014

 Thursday, October 23, 2014

-Theological materialism and the Evolutionary Christian Church do not advocate the death of the Involutionary Inward Path of the revealed religions but advocate the Evolutionary Outward Path to Godhood working in conjunction with the Inward Path to the God Within.
+Theological materialism and the Theoevolutionary Church do not advocate the death of the Involutionary Inward Path of the revealed religions but advocate the Evolutionary Outward Path to Godhood working in conjunction with the Inward Path to the God Within.

 Science has more or less tried to kill religion, and religion tried to kill science, but the ECC applies both, bringing the new into the old.
 Changing the structure of traditional religion while still living with traditional religion needs to be done carefully.